 The next level is about the dramatised experiences, in this level the experiences are rebuilt for participants (learners) for their better understandings of a particular event or concept.
 Through this level, learners can be more familiar with the “as-if” situation in a proper way.

 The second last level talks upon the contrived experiences, which is the representation of any experience which is close to reality.
 This level is practical enough to make the learning experience more accessible to the learner.
 Here it provides more of the concrete experiences, even if not as concrete as direct experiences, that allows visualisation for fosters a better understanding of the concept.

 Direct Purposeful Experiences are major experiences that serve as the foundation of learning.
-In this level, more senses are used in order to shape the knowledge.
+In this level, more senses are used in order to shape knowledge.
 Also, at this level, the learner learned by doing things by themselves.
 Learning takes place through actual hands-on experiences.
-This level enlightens upon and proves one of the principles in the selection and usage of teaching strategies, learning will be considered better if more senses are involved.
+For example, he gets the task to write my paper and through mastering this skill, gets the necessary experience, this level enlightens upon and proves one of the principles in the selection and usage of teaching strategies, learning will be considered better if more senses are involved.
 This level also proves that educational technology is not restricted to the modern gadgets and software that are commercially available nowadays.
 This shows that even the simple opportunity that you give to each child could help them in nurturing.

 The Cone of Experience is a visual representation of the impression that learning activities can be placed in extensive categories based on the amount to which they express the non-abstract referents of real-life experiences.
 It has also been understood by many as a dogmatic formulation for selecting instructional means.
 Dale’s own explanations are vague enough to allow a wide variation of understandings to rely upon.
 Nevertheless, Cone has been considered for many ways to bear witness to the vigour and attractiveness of Dale’s visual metaphor.